You are not logged in | Log in

 Concentration of measure, probability in Banach spaces, U-statistics, random matrices, probabilistic methods in convex geometry

 • prof. dr hab.
-Witold Bednorz, prof. UW
+Witold Bednorz

 General theory of processes and their connections with functional analysis and approximation theory; majorizing measures techniques